Lennyc123/pands-project/README.md

 ### Further developments to the summary.txt file
 As previously discussed the creation of the summary.txt file occurred through the usage of Pandas and its ability to provide a summary on information contained within a data set.
-A Brief depiction of the code used to create a summary of the data, further expanding on the point previously made above.
+A Brief depiction of the code used to create a summary of the data, further expanding on the point previously made above (15).
 ``` python
 with open("summary.txt", 'a') as file:
     file.write(df.describe().to_string()) # The pandas DataFrame.describe() command provides calculations of statistical data related to the data set set. e.g. mean, std and percentile.
 ```

 Contained within the summary.txt file are also the tables that were discussed in the previous section.
-The code shown below, conveys how additions to the summary.txt file were further made.
+The code shown below, conveys how additions to the summary.txt file were further made (15).
 ``` python
 #The contents of the sepal length DataFrame are appended to the 'summary.txt' file.
 with open("summary.txt", 'a') as file: